|Rare Book & Manuscript Library|

 Restrictions on Access

-Some materials are located off-site.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
-The following boxes are located off-site: 3-27.
+The following boxes are located off-site: 3-28.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 The Edward Gorey Charitable Trust is the sole owner of all copyrights and related rights to the works of Edward Gorey.
 All inquiries may be directed to representatives of the Trust at email@example.com.

 Identification of specific item; Date (if known); Andrew Alpern Collection of Edward Gorey Materials; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Andrew Alpern collection of Land Deeds: another collection assembled by Alpern, this one of land deeds, also at the Rare Book and Manuscript Library, Columbia University.

 Andrew Alpern collection of drawing instruments, 1700-2004: a collection of drawing instruments assembled by Alpern, dating from the eighteenth through twenty-first centuries.
 At the Avery Architectural and Fine Arts Library, Columbia University.